Massanutten Mountain

 Massanutten Mountain is a synclinal ridge in the Ridge-and-Valley Appalachians, located in the U.S. state of Virginia.
-It is near the West Virginia state line.
+The original Native American name for the ridge is unknown.

 Geography

 The mountain bisects the Shenandoah Valley just east of Strasburg in Shenandoah County in the north, to its highest peak east of Harrisonburg in Rockingham County in the south.

 The mountain is divided into northern and southern sections, divided by the New Market Gap.
 The northern section consists of 3 roughly parallel ridges, forming 2 valleys.
 The wider, main valley, is called Fort Valley, while the smaller one is known as Little Fort Valley.
 The ridges of the northern section converge at New Market Gap.
 The southern section consists of a series of closely gathered ridges, separated by precipitous creek gorges.

 On the eastern side of the mountain range lie the Page Valley and the Blue Ridge Mountains.
 On the western side lie the North-Central Shenandoah Valley and the Great North Mountain of the Alleghany Mountains.